 Seek SSDI Benefits

-We’ve been helping disabled individuals in the Greater Los Angeles area, the Inland Empire, and Orange County get the disability benefits they need for years.
-Call Dr. Bill LaTour and his team today at 800-803-5090 or fill out our online form to schedule a free consultation.
+At The Law Offices of Dr. Bill LaTour, we’ve been helping disabled individuals in the Greater Los Angeles area, the Inland Empire, and Orange County get the disability benefits they need for years.
+Contact us today to schedule a free consultation.